Photocatalysis: Disinfection and cleaning

+Visible-light-active photocatalysts based on bismuth oxyiodides (Bi_{x}O_{y}I_{z}) have also been investigated for the inactivation of microorganisms.
+Studies of these materials have reported photocatalytic inactivation of Escherichia coli under visible light and have associated the antimicrobial activity with interactions involving photogenerated charge carriers and reactive oxygen species.

 Hydrocarbon production from CO_{2}

 TiO_{2} conversion of CO_{2} into gaseous hydrocarbons.
 The proposed reaction mechanisms involve the creation of a highly reactive carbon radical from carbon monoxide and carbon dioxide which then reacts with photogenerated protons to ultimately form methane.
 Efficiencies of TiO_{2} -based photocatalysts are low, although nanostructures such as carbon nanotubes and metallic nanoparticles help.

 Paints

 ePaint is a less-toxic alternative to conventional antifouling marine paints that generates hydrogen peroxide.

 Photocatalysis of organic reactions by polypyridyl complexes, porphyrins, or other dyes can produce materials inaccessible by classical approaches.
 Most photocatalytic dye degradation studies have employed TiO_{2}.
 The anatase form of TiO_{2} has higher photon absorption characteristics.

 Filtration membranes

 Photocatalyst radical generation species allow for the degradation of organic pollutants into non-toxic compounds at a high efficiency.
 Use of CuO nanosheets to breakdown azo bonds in food dyes is one such example, with 96.99% degradation after only 6 minutes.
 Degradation of organic matter is a highly applicable property, particularly in waste processing.

 The use of photocatalyst TiO_{2} as a support system for filtration membranes shows promise in improving membrane bioreactors in the treatment of wastewater.
 Polymer-based membranes have shown reduced fouling and self-cleaning properties in both blended and coated TiO_{2} membranes.
 Photocatalyst-coated membranes show the most promise, as the increased surface exposure of the photocatalyst increases its organic degradation activity.

 Photocatalysts are also highly effective reducers of toxic heavy metals like hexavalent chromium from water systems.
 Under visible light the reduction of Cr(VI) by a Ce-ZrO_{2} sol-gel on a silicon carbide was 97% effective at reducing the heavy metal to trivalent chromium.